Azure-Samples/qdrant-azure/Azure-Kubernetes-Svc/README.md

   Helm can be installed via package manager or with the Helm script provided in folder `scripts` in this directory.

 - **Kubectl:**
   Tools for Kubernetes will need to installed.
-You install kubectl using the Azure CLI by executing the command.
+You install kubectl using the Azure CLI by executing the `az aks install-cli` command.
+Alternatively, following the instruction in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/#kubectl) to install kubectl.

-    ```bash
-    az aks install-cli
-    ```

-Alternative kubectl installation: Following the instructions in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).

 As a convenience, a kubectl install script is provided in the `scripts` folder in this directory.

-If using the Visual Studio Code dev container, both Helm and Kubectl are already installed.
+If using the Visual Studio Code dev container, both Helm and Kubectl are installed as features of the dev container.

 ### Getting Started